- F-1 Immigration Regulations

 - If you are not registered full-time by the drop/add deadline (see UD’s academic calendar), your SEVIS record will be terminated.

-Undergraduate students 12 credit hours Graduate students 6 credits (exceptions: 9 credits for Psychology CLP, EXP, PSY majors; 12 credits for Law J.D., 6 credits for Law LLM/MSL) Full-time IEP students You will be registered for a full course load by IEP Part-time IEP students You must work with IEP to ensure that your mix of IEP and academic classes meet the full-time minimum for your classification
+Undergraduate students 12 credit hours Graduate students (including those studying in the International Marian Research Institute STL and STD programs) 6 credits (exceptions: 9 credits for Psychology CLP, EXP, PSY majors; 12 credits for Law J.D.)
+Full-time IEP students You will be registered for a full course load by IEP Part-time IEP students You must work with IEP to ensure that your mix of IEP and academic classes meet the full-time minimum for your classification

 - Courses that you visit or audit do not count towards full-time enrollment for immigration purposes.